marisks/blog/src/documents/posts/2015-04-20-azure-infrastructure-usage-for-episerver-data-import.html.md

         }
     }

-Now can try and run Scheduled Job.
-Deploy new version of Web site to Azure and run Sheduled Job.
-Then in [old Azure Portal](https://manage.windowsazure.com) click Service Bus in the menu on the left and from the list choose namespace.
+Now can try and run _Scheduled Job_.
+Deploy new version of Web site to _Azure_ and run _Sheduled Job_.
+Then in [old Azure Portal](https://manage.windowsazure.com) click _Service Bus_ in the menu on the left and from the list choose namespace.

 <img src="/img/2015-04/azure_service_bus_connection.png" alt="Azure Service Bus view" class="img-responsive">

-Then open _Queues_ tab and you should see that in _importqueue_ _QUEUE LENGTH_ column is _1_.
+Then open _Queues_ tab and you should see that in _importqueue_ _QUEUE LENGTH_ column has value _1_.

 <img src="/img/2015-04/azure_service_bus_importqueue.png" alt="Azure Service Bus import queue view" class="img-responsive">

 ## Import file Worker

-First of all I have to create Azure Cloud Service project.
+First of all I have to create _Azure Cloud Service_ project.

 <img src="/img/2015-04/new_azure_cloud_service.png" alt="New Azure Cloud Service dialog" class="img-responsive">

-Then choose to create Worker Role with Service Bus Queue and rename it by clicking on small pencil on the right and type it's name.
+Then choose to create _Worker Role with Service Bus Queue_ and rename it by clicking on small pencil on the right and type it's name.

 <img src="/img/2015-04/new_worker_role.png" alt="New Worker Role dialog" class="img-responsive">

-Two new projects will be created - Worker Role project and Azure Cloud Service project.
-Azure Cloud Service project contains all needed configuration and also is responsible for deployment to Azure.
+Two new projects will be created - _Worker Role_ project and _Azure Cloud Service_ project. _Azure Cloud Service_ project contains all needed configuration and also is responsible for deployment to _Azure_.

-Worker Role project contains _WorkerRole.cs_ which is starting point.
-As I created Worker Role with Service Bus Queue it already contains code to handle messages from queue.
+_Worker Role_ project contains _WorkerRole.cs_ which is starting point.
+As I created _Worker Role with Service Bus Queue_ it already contains code to handle messages from queue.

-First of all I am going to configure connection strings for Service Bus and Storage.
-In the Azure Cloude Service project, right-click on the Worker Role under Roles folder and select Properties.
-Then select Settings tab on the left.
-There is already setting for Service Bus Queuer, but I have to change it to my service bus connection string.
-Then I also added Storage connection string.
+First of all I am going to configure connection strings for _Service Bus_ and _Storage_.
+In the _Azure Cloud Service_ project, right-click on the _Worker Role_ under _Roles_ folder and select _Properties_.
+Then select _Settings_ tab on the left.
+There is already setting for _Service Bus Queue_, but I have to change it to my _Service Bus_ connection string.
+Then I also added _Storage_ connection string.

 <img src="/img/2015-04/worker_role_settings.png" alt="Worker Role settings dialog" class="img-responsive">

-In WorkerRole.cs OnStart method configure two ServiceBus clients - one for incomming messages and other for outgoing.
+In _WorkerRole.cs_ _OnStart_ method configure two _Service Bus_ clients - one for incomming messages and other for outgoing.
 In production system you might have multiple incoming and outgoing messages, but for this example I use one one for each direction.
-To read Worker Role settings I am using CloudConfigurationManager.
+To read _Worker Role_ settings I am using _CloudConfigurationManager_.

     const string InQueueName = "ImportQueue";
     const string OutQueueName = "ImportArticleQueue";